Temple denial: Remarks by Yasser Arafat

+Remarks by Mahmoud Abbas

+On May 15, 2023, during a speech to the United Nations, Mahmoud Abbas, President of the Palestinian Authority, claimed there is no proof of Jewish ties to the area of the al-Aqsa compound in Jerusalem.
+He stated that "They [Israel] dug under al-Aqsa… they dug everywhere and they could not find anything".

 Other occurrences

 In an interview with an Israeli newspaper in 1998, Ikrima Sabri, then Grand Mufti of Jerusalem, stated, "I heard that your Temple was in Nablus or perhaps Bethlehem."
 In an interview to Die Welt on January 17, 2001, Sabri further claimed that: "There is not the slightest sign of the previous existence of the Jewish temple on this site.
 There is not a single stone in the entire city that refers to Jewish history [...]
 It is the art of the Jews to deceive the world.
 They can't fool us with that.
 There is not a single stone in the Western Wall that has anything to do with Jewish history.
 The Jews have no legitimate claim to this wall, either religiously or historically."

 In 2002, Zaki al-Ghul, titular mayor of East Jerusalem, claimed in the Al-Quds conference in Amman that King Solomon reigned over the Arabian Peninsula and erected his Temple there, rather than in Jerusalem.

 In 2015, Sheikh Muhammad Ahmad Hussein, the current Grand Mufti of Jerusalem, said in an interview with Israel's Channel 2 that there has never been a Jewish temple on the Temple Mount, and the site has been home to a mosque "from the creation of the world".
-He also claimed that “This is the Al-Aqsa Mosque that Adam, peace be upon him, or during his time, the angels built".
+He also claimed that "This is the Al-Aqsa Mosque that Adam, peace be upon him, or during his time, the angels built".

 Analysis

-In 2005, in a book entitled From Jerusalem to Mecca and Back: The Islamic Consolidation of Jerusalem, Yitzhak Reiter describes the growing tendency of Islamic authorities to deny the existence of the Jewish Temples on the Temple Mount, characterizing it as part of a campaign to increase the status of Jerusalem and the Temple Mount in Islam as part of the effort to make Jerusalem a Muslim city under Arab governance.
-According to Reiter, this narrative "reflects the mainstream in many Islamic communities around the world", and is promoted by "religious figures, politicians, academics and journalists".

 Dore Gold, president of the Jerusalem Center for Public Affairs and former Israeli ambassador to the United Nations, used the term "Temple denial" in his 2007 book, The Fight for Jerusalem: Radical Islam, the West, and the Future of the Holy City.
+Yitzhak Reiter describes the growing tendency of Islamic authorities to deny the existence of the Jewish Temples on the Temple Mount, characterizing it as part of a campaign to increase the status of Jerusalem and the Temple Mount in Islam as a part of the effort to turn Jerusalem into a Muslim city under Arab governance.
+The New York Times writes that "Temple denial, increasingly common among Palestinian leaders, also has a long history: After Israel became a state in 1948, the Waqf removed all references to King Solomon's Temple from its guidebooks.
+Previously, it said that Solomon's Temple was located on the site, a fact which was 'beyond dispute'."

+David Hazony described the phenomenon as "a campaign of intellectual erasure... aimed at undermining the Jewish claim to any part of the land", and he compared the phenomenon to Holocaust denial.